 However, many people experience low iron levels.
 In fact, it’s the most common nutritional deficiency in the world.1

-Learn all about the best food sources iron and how you can get enough of it here.
+Let’s learn all about the best food sources of iron and how you can get enough of it…

 What is iron and why do we need it?

-Iron makes up a key part of the protein haemoglobin, which helps make up our red blood cells.
+Iron is a key part of the protein haemoglobin, which helps make up our red blood cells.

-Haemoglobin is also what gives blood its red colour and is made from two main components – one of which is iron.2
+Haemoglobin is also what gives blood its red colour.2

 Haemoglobin acts as a vehicle for oxygen, carrying oxygen particles from the lungs to all the cells in the body.3